en_USEnglish

 An introduction to OpenStack

-If you are interested in cloud computingYou've probably heard of OpenStack.
-This open source cloud infrastructure management system has become one of the pillars of the industry, enabling companies to efficiently deploy and manage their IT resources.
+If you are interested in cloud computing, you've likely heard of OpenStack.
+This open-source cloud infrastructure management system has become a pillar of the industry, enabling businesses to efficiently deploy and manage their IT resources.

-In this article, we provide a comprehensive introduction to OpenStack, exploring its key features, architecture, as well as the benefits it offers organizations.
-Whether you're already familiar with OpenStack or simply want to learn more, this book will give you a better understanding of this essential technology in the world of cloud computing.
+In this article, we offer a comprehensive introduction to OpenStack, exploring its key features, architecture, and the benefits it offers organizations.
+Whether you're already familiar with OpenStack or simply want to learn more, this read will give you a deeper understanding of this essential technology in the world of cloud computing.

 What is OpenStack?

-OpenStack is a platform for cloud computing open source which offers private and public cloud infrastructure.
-It lets you create and manage virtual instances, and offers a range of services for storage, networking, orchestration and user management.
+OpenStack is an open-source cloud computing platform that provides private and public cloud infrastructure.
+It allows you to create and manage virtual instances and offers a range of services for storage, networking, orchestration, and user management.

-OpenStack was launched in 2010 by the OpenStack Foundation.
-OpenStacka consortium of leading technology companies.
-Its development was driven by the need for an open source, scalable cloud computing solution.
+OpenStack was launched in 2010 by the foundation OpenStack, which is made up of a consortium of large technology companies.
+Its development was driven by the need for an open source and scalable cloud computing solution.
 Since its launch, OpenStack has seen rapid adoption in the industry and has become the most popular open source cloud computing platform.

 The fundamentals of OpenStack

-1. Interoperability: OpenStack is compatible with different hardware and software vendors, enabling users to choose the solutions best suited to their needs.
+1. Interoperability: OpenStack is compatible with different hardware and software vendors, allowing users to choose the solutions that best suit their needs.

-2. Scalability: OpenStack is designed to be highly scalable, which means it can adapt to changing user needs and support a large number of resources.
+2. Scalability: OpenStack is designed to be highly scalable, meaning it can adapt to changing user needs and support a large number of resources.

-3. Openness: OpenStack is an open source platform, which means that its source code is accessible to all, and can be modified and enhanced by the developer community.
+3. Openness: OpenStack is an open source platform, which means its source code is accessible to everyone and can be modified and improved by the developer community.

 OpenStack architecture